bbasil2012/SSLAC16/README.md

 10. The module can to work as a client of existing Wi-Fi network and as WiFi "access point" - it can be connected to an existing Wi-Fi network and can connect to it from any device.
 11. Master/slave mode for multiple controllers.
-12. Temperature alarm with master/slave synchronisation functionality
+12. Temperature alarm with master/slave synchronisation functionality comming soon: anattended update to the latest version (by button press)

 ###What do you need to purchase: